esbenlykke/sleep_study/README.md

 ## Use methods and models

-If you wish to employ the methods for data preprocessing and machine learning models developed in this project, please follow the steps below.
+A separate repo with instructions on how to preprocess and derive sleep quality metrics using the models developed in this study will be created soon...

 ### Clone repo